-With three locations and state-of-the-art imaging technology, Effingham Health System provides a full range of advanced radiological services for diagnostic applications.
+With two locations and state-of-the-art imaging technology, Effingham Health System provides a full range of advanced radiological services for diagnostic applications.

 Ask for a Referral